Color Psychology in Interior Design:

 I have not come across any serious color psychology researcher who claims that people's general color preferences "mean" something about those people (to say nothing of cultural differences).

-If a furniture merchant claimed to know what my color choices "mean" about me, or if they used some kind of "expert" in color and psychology to make that claim - I would perceive the merchant as unprofessional and unserious.
-And buy my furniture somewhere else :-)
+If a furniture merchant claimed to know what my personal color choices "mean" about me, or if they used some kind of "expert" in color and psychology to make that claim - I would give them a wide berth and buy my furniture elsewhere :-)

 Yet to find the information you're looking for?
 Type a word or phrase into the search box below: